Aureliolo/Jelastic-Grafana-Prometheus/text/success-update-text.md

-Grafana Server has been succesfully updated!
+Update has been succesfully done!